ksergenozel/pantone-colors-api/README.md

 ## Motivation

-After building [PANTONE Colors Scraper](https://github.com/ksergenozel/pantone-colors-scraper) — a web scraper that collects PANTONE color data and stores it in a SQLite database — I wanted to make this data available through an API.
+After building [PANTONE Colors Scraper](https://github.com/ksergenozel/pantone-colors-scraper), a web scraper that collects PANTONE color data, I wanted to serve this data through an API.

 ## Features

-This API serves PANTONE color data from SQLite database with pagination and search support.
+This API serves PANTONE color data from a SQLite database with pagination and search support.

 ## Tech Stack